 When to go

 If there’s one thing you should know about Seattle, it’s that it rains a lot.
 While most precipitation falls between October and April, it’s a good idea to bring an umbrella or rain jacket whatever time you visit.

-Spring (March-May) is pleasant, with temperatures starting to get warmer and less crowds than over the summer.
+Spring (March-May) is pleasant, with temperatures starting to get warmer and fewer crowds than over the summer.
 It’s still likely to rain, though, and make sure you bring a jacket as the wind can be chilly.
-Highlights at this time is the Seattle Restaurant Week.
+A definite highlight at this time is the Seattle Restaurant Week.

 Summer (June-August) is when the city moves outdoors to parks and festivals to make the most of the sunshine and relative lack of rain.
 This is the high season – especially in July and August – so prices are at their highest and hotel rooms at a premium.
 Be sure to book in advance if you plan to visit at this time.

-Autumn (September-November) sees temperature drop from 21C to 10C over the months.
+Autumn (September-November) sees temperatures drop from 21°C (70°F) to 10°C (50°F) over the months.
 The acclaimed Bumbershoot festival takes place over Labor Day weekend in early September.

 Winter (December, February) is cold, rainy and cloudy.
 This is the time to nab a bargain, though.
 There are plenty of indoor events to compensate too, such as Earshot Jazz Festival and Seattle Chamber Music Winter Festival.

 Hiring a car is not recommended due to congestion and high parking fees, and there are plenty of public transport options that will get you where you need to go.
 Most tourist attractions are located in Central Seattle, which is compact enough to explore on foot.
 There’s also an excellent bus system, a streetcar, a monorail that goes from Downtown to Seattle Center and a light rail system, as well as ferries that link the city with the Olympic Peninsula and Bainbridge Island.